abhimanyujangid/Movie_recommendation_system/README.md

+Movie Recommender System Readme
+Overview
+This Movie Recommender System utilizes content-based filtering to recommend movies to users based on their past interactions and preferences.
+Unlike collaborative filtering which relies on the preferences of other users, content-based filtering focuses on the attributes or features of the items themselves.

+How it Works
+The system analyzes the attributes of movies that a user has liked or interacted with in the past.
+These attributes can include genre, actors, directors, release year, and more.
+Based on this information, the system recommends other movies with similar attributes.

 ## Contributing

 Contributions are welcome!
 Please feel free to open a pull request or issue.

-## License

-This project is licensed under the [MIT License](LICENSE).

 ## Acknowledgements

 - This project was inspired by [XYZ Movie Recommender](https://github.com/xyz/movie-recommender).
-- Special thanks to [ABC Dataset](https://example.com/abc-dataset) for providing the movie data used in this project.
+- Special thanks to Kaggle dataset ([https://example.com/abc-dataset](https://www.kaggle.com/datasets/tmdb/tmdb-movie-metadata?resource=download)) for providing the movie data used in this project.
 ```

 Make sure to replace `username` with your GitHub username, and customize other placeholders such as project name, dataset sources, and acknowledgements according to your project details.